jshun/ppopp20-ae/README.md

 List of claims from the paper supported by the artifact
 --------

-* The parallel hypergraph algorithms achieve good parallel speedup (Table 2 and Figure 2 of the paper).
+* The parallel hypergraph algorithms achieve good performance and parallel speedup (Table 2 and Figure 2 of the paper).

 * The parallel hypergraph algorithms achieve good scalability with respect to input size (Figure 3).